 Rene Martinez – Stevie Ray Vaughan’s Guitar Tech, Adam St. James, Guitar.com

-Following the untimely death of Stevie Ray Vaughan in 1990, Rene continued working as a guitar tech for various artists such as Mick Jones of Foreigner, Prince, The Moody Blues, Carlos Santana, and John Mayer.
+After Stevie Ray Vaughan’s tragic death in 1990, Rene Martinez continued to work as a guitar tech for several high-profile musicians, including Mick Jones of Foreigner, Prince, The Moody Blues, Carlos Santana, and of course, John Mayer.

 Saw them do the exact same thing mid song when Stevie opened for Robert Plant in Toronto on Plant’s Now & Zen tour.